-Those not registered in SHS or PSR for the entire Communion Class will receive private instructions and can make arrangements to receive First Holy Communion individually at the time and date of their choice.
+The 2nd-grade children of Most Sacred Heart Parish are prepared to receive their First Holy Communion in classes presented in Most Sacred Heart School or the Parish School of Religion.
+This sacrament is typically held on the first Sunday in May.
+Those not registered in MSHS or PSR for the entire Communion Class will receive private instructions and can make arrangements to receive First Holy Communion individually at the time and date of their choice.

-Confirmation, along with Baptism and Holy Communion, is one of the Sacraments of Initiation.
-Confirmation is the Sacrament by which we receive the Holy Spirit in a special way.
+Confirmation is the Sacrament we receive the Holy Spirit in a special way.

-The Confirmation program extends the two years of 7th and 8th grade.
+Children: Eighth graders of Most Sacred Heart Parish are confirmed soon after Easter.
+The Confirmation program extends between 7th and 8th grade.
 Seventh grade serves as a time to review the fundamental beliefs and practices, morals and teachings of the Catholic Church.
-Eighth grade provides an opportunity to put the Faith into practice by 1.) becoming more familiar with ways in which the Church needs the active involvement of all of its members and 2.) actually providing opportunities for “hands on” practice of the Faith in prayer and charity.
+Eighth grade provides an opportunity to put the Faith into practice by becoming more familiar with ways in which the Church needs the active involvement of all of its members and also providing opportunities for “hands-on” practice of the Faith in prayer and charity.

-Those who are becoming Catholic as adults have the option of being confirmed at the Cathedral on Pentecost Sunday or receiving the Sacrament at the time of their adult baptism or Profession of Faith in the Catholic Church.
+Adults: Those who are becoming Catholic as adults have the option of being confirmed at the Cathedral on Pentecost Sunday or receiving the Sacrament at the time of their adult baptism or Profession of Faith.

 We are excited for you and for your families!
 Your commitment to love one another forever is a sign of hope for the world.
 Your request to be married in the community of the Church is a sign of faith.

-Generally as soon as the two of you have decided to get married, preferably a year or more in advance, and before you schedule a hall.
-(Note that marriage dates are only tentative until after pre¬marriage assessment work is completed.)
+When should we contact MSH?
+Generally, as soon as the two of you have decided to get married, preferably a year or more in advance, and before you schedule a reception venue.
+(Note that marriage dates are only tentative until after pre-marriage assessment work is completed.)

-To be married at Most Sacred Heart, at least one party should be a registered member of Most Sacred Heart Parish and be living an active and practicing Catholic life.
+Who can get married at MSH?
+To be married at Most Sacred Heart, at least one party should be a registered member of our Parish and be living an active and practising Catholic life.

+When can a wedding be scheduled?
 Weddings at Most Sacred Heart may be celebrated on most Fridays and Saturdays of the year, except during Lent.
-Weddings may be scheduled on Friday evenings, or on Saturdays at either 11:00am or 1:30pm.
+Weddings may be scheduled on Friday evenings, or on Saturdays at either 11:00 am or 1:30 pm.

-Yes, there is much to plan, and a lot to prepare.
-But we pray that – through it all – you will keep a place in your heart for what really matters.
-For your wedding is a day – your marriage is forever.
-The time you spend now talking, praying, forgiving and working on your relationship, sets the ground work for a holy and life giving marriage: in good times and in bad, in sickness and in health, all the days of your life.
+Final Message: Yes, there is much to plan, and a lot to prepare.
+But we pray that through it all you will keep a place in your heart for what really matters.
+For your wedding is one day – your marriage is forever.
+The time you spend now talking, praying, forgiving and working on your relationship, sets the groundwork for a holy and life-giving marriage: in good times and in bad, in sickness and in health, all the days of your life.